hgrano/rareskills-assignments/gas-optimization/erc721-staking/GasReport.md

 +    mapping(uint256 => OptimizedStakingCondition) private stakingConditions;
 ```

 Re-entrancy guards can be removed from this contract.
-These can be added by contracts which inerhit `Stakaing721` if
+These can be added by contracts which inherit `Staking721` if
-they are actually necessary.
+they are necessary.

 We can reduce gas costs of the `_stake` function by not needing to update the public
 arrays mentioned previously.